nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 * *Cashflow* - Refers to an income or expense.
 * *WishList* - A list containing goals/targets.
+* *Watchlist* - a list of stocks that the financial planner is currently tracking

 ## Instructions for manual testing